 If team members are not collaborating successfully, they won’t feel like their employer is operating as they should be.
 This can lead to talented individuals seeking greener pastures, workplaces where they are better equipped to work together with their team members

-9. Provide professional development.
+9. Provide professional development for your IT talent.

 Employee growth and development are critical for retaining talented individuals.
 They want to see a path forward, a means for success within your company.
 To that end, why not offer professional development opportunities?
 Education and resources that help your workers gain knowledge and advance in their careers will encourage them to invest in their roles — and show loyalty to you and your company.